The process of planning an exhibition

-The on-site management plan is a variety of planning arrangements that is aimed for the effective management of the exhibition site after the opening of the exhibition.
+The on-site management plan is a variety of planning arrangements that are aimed at the effective management of the exhibition site after the opening of the exhibition.

 It generally includes the opening ceremony, exhibition management, audience registration, and the dismantling plan.
 As long as the on-site management plan is well arranged, the exhibition site will be in good order.

 The exhibition-related event plan is a plan for preparing various related events to be held during the exhibition.
 The most common related events held in conjunction with the exhibition are technical exchanges, seminars, and various performances, which are useful in supplementing the exhibition.

 (1) The concept of “feasibility study report for the exhibition project”